 1. Voice Search Popularity in The United States

 An increasing number of people in the United States are using voice to conduct searches.
-Reports estimate there are 111.8 million people in the US using voice search features – a 9.5 percent increase from the previous year.
+Recent reports estimate that currently, half of the US population uses voice search features daily, and more than one-third (34%) uses them at least once a week (UpCity, 2022).

 As we’ll explore in the next few voice search statistics, smartphones and smart speakers are currently the most popular devices among voice search users.
 But with other gadgets such as watches and wearables, TVs, and home appliances slowly offering voice search features, it may just be a matter of time before they become equally as popular – if not more.